Self Drive Itineraries

 From Buckland it is an easy 20 minutes through light forest and farmland and along the bank of the Prosser River to Orford.

-Orford is a popular east coast town much loved by Hobart residents as a weekend getaway.
+Orford is a popular east coast town much loved by Hobart residents as a weekend getaway, many residents have holiday houses in the area.

 Before crossing the bridge over the Prosser River to follow the A9 Tasman Highway north, there is a short drive to the Three Thumbs Lookout for spectacular views out over Maria Island, Mercury Passage and the east coast as it stretches northwards.